nexentaedge/nexentaedge.github.io/src/website/blog/2018-03-30-ImmutableMetadataNotEnough.md

 ---
-Title: Immutable Metadata Not Enough
+title: Immutable Metadata Not Enough
-Author: Caitlin Bestler
+author: Caitlin Bestler
 ---
 In prior blogs I've explained how NexentaEdge has immutable self-validating location-independent metadata referencing self-validating location-independent payload.
 The same can be set about IPFS, the Interplanetary File System (https://ipfs.io).
 While the two storage solutions' handling of payload chunks is very similar, the differences in how objects are named and found are almost as different as possible.